Added January 2022:

 Caption: “The top three feet under the surface are occupied by hundreds of small silvery Shiner Perch.
 Under them are hundreds of schooling Black and Copper Rockfish – densely packed and hardly moving. (to conserve energy).
 It is very unusual to see SO MANY of these fish together.
 All of this is in 9 feet of water or less.
 (The top number you see on my dive computer is the depth).”

 How to solve the problem?
 Don’t become despondent.
-Take this for what it is, an additional symptom of the same disease and therefore the solutions are the same – less fossil fuel use, less disposables, valuing life in terms of an economy based on carbon.
+Take this for what it is, an additional symptom of the same disease and therefore the solutions are the same – less fossil fuel use, less disposables, less consumerism.

 - See Janna Nichols video and photos.
 Janna provides annotations that explain what she witnessed.